PranayCh-Sai/YOLO-algorithms-Thesis/README.md

 Comparative analysis of YOLOv8 architectural enhancements (CBAM vs. CoordConv) using the COCO 2017 dataset for object detection.

 OVERVIEW

 This repository contains the research, implementation, and evaluation of various architectural modifications to the YOLOv8 (You Only Look Once) framework.
 The primary goal of this thesis was to investigate whether integrating specialized modules—specifically Attention Mechanisms (CBAM) and Coordinate Convolutions (CoordConv)—could significantly improve detection performance on the complex MS COCO 2017 dataset.

 The research focuses on the trade-off between architectural complexity, spatial awareness, and detection accuracy in real-time object detection systems.

 📋 Table of Contents

-Architectures
+1.Architectures

-Dataset & Preprocessing
+2.Dataset & Preprocessing

-Experimental Setup
+3.Experimental Setup

-Current Results & Analysis
+4.Current Results & Analysis

-Future Work (Phase 2)
+5.Future Work (Phase 2)

-Installation & Usage

-Project Structure

 🏗 Architectures <a name="architectures"></a>

 To isolate the impact of different structural changes, I developed and compared four distinct model variants based on the YOLOv8nano backbone:

 Model A: The Baseline
 Description: An unmodified YOLOv8n model.
 Purpose: Served as the control group to establish a performance benchmark for the COCO 2017 subset.

 Model B: YOLOv8 + CBAM (Attention)
 Feature: Integrated the Convolutional Block Attention Module (CBAM).
 Focus: This model applies both channel and spatial attention, allowing the network to focus on "what" is important and "where" the most informative features are located within the feature maps.

 Model C: YOLOv8 + CoordConv (Spatial Awareness)
 Feature: Replaced initial standard convolutions with Coordinate Convolutions.
 Focus: [TOP PERFORMER] Standard convolutions are translation-invariant, which can be a disadvantage for precise localization.
 CoordConv gives the model explicit access to the coordinates of pixels, significantly improving spatial reasoning.

 Model D: Combined Architecture
 Feature: A hybrid model featuring both CBAM and CoordConv.
 Focus: An attempt to achieve synergy between attention-based feature selection and coordinate-aware spatial localization.

 📊 Dataset & Preprocessing <a name="dataset--preprocessing"></a>Source: Microsoft COCO 2017Subset Size: 50,000 images (Curated to ensure class diversity while managing computational constraints).Preprocessing: Images were resized to $640 \times 640$ pixels.
 Standard augmentations (mosaic, mixup, and flips) were applied via the Ultralytics pipeline to ensure model robustness.